-The selling stockholders will receive all net proceeds from the sale of the shares of our Series A common stock in this offering.
-We will not receive any of the proceeds from the sale of shares of our Series A common stock by the selling stockholders, including any sales pursuant to the over-allotment option.
+The selling stockholders will receive all proceeds from the sale of the shares of our Series A common stock in this offering.
+We will not receive any of the proceeds from the sale of shares of our Series A common stock by the selling stockholders, including any sales pursuant to the over-allotment option, if any.
+We will pay all expenses (other than underwriting discounts or commissions or transfer taxes) of the selling stockholders in connection with this offering.